rirsai/LiquidAudioVisualSynth/README.md

-# Metallic Fluid WebGL Synth 🎨🎵
+# Daphne - Oramics Fluid Synth 🎨🎵

-An interactive audio-visual synthesizer that combines WebGL fluid simulation with music theory-based sound generation.
-Paint with colors that each have their own unique sound and musical personality.
+An interactive audio-visual synthesizer that combines WebGL fluid simulation with music theory-based sound generation, inspired by the pioneering electronic music work of **Daphne Oram** and her revolutionary Oramics technique.

 ## Overview

-This project is a **real-time audio-visual instrument** where:
+**Daphne** is a **real-time audio-visual instrument** where:
-- **Visual**: WebGL-based fluid dynamics simulation responds to cursor movement
+- **Visual**: WebGL-based fluid dynamics simulation responds to your gestures
 - **Audio**: Web Audio API generates musical sounds quantized to proper scales
-- **Interaction**: Each color represents a different musical scale and sonic texture
+- **Interaction**: Paint with colors that each have unique sound and musical personality
+- **Oramics**: Visual patterns directly control sound synthesis, inspired by Daphne Oram's technique of drawing sound onto film

+## Who Was Daphne Oram?

+Daphne Oram (1925-2003) was a British composer and electronic music pioneer who invented **Oramics** - a groundbreaking technique where visual patterns drawn on film strips would be read by photoelectric cells to control sound synthesis.
+She co-founded the BBC Radiophonic Workshop and created one of the first electronic music studios in the UK.
+This project honors her legacy by translating her vision of "drawn sound" into an interactive digital medium.

 ## Features